EmployersIndividuals

 The Multiverse view

-With careful implementation, greater opportunities will be created for all workers across the economy – delivering ROI for employers and supporting a culture of work-based lifelong learning.
+With careful implementation, new opportunities could be created for all workers across the economy – delivering ROI for employers and supporting a culture of work-based lifelong learning.

 Want to speak to us about the Levy or other ways to support upskilling in your workplace?
 Get in touch.